Manage calls and plan your marketing

 Since June 2014 the regulations regarding higher rate numbers have changed.
 You must now enable customers with whom you are already doing business to contact you via an 01, 02 or 03 number.

-- 03 numbers are less commonly used than 01 and 02 numbers so are in much greater supply and are more financially attractive to call centre operators.
+- 03 numbers are less commonly used than 01 and 02 numbers so are in much greater supply and are more financially attractive to call center operators.
 Increasingly, customers recognise 03 as being the same as 01 and 02 in terms of tariff and 03 numbers are included in all free minutes bundles that include 01 and 02.

 - 0800 numbers will become free to call from mobiles later this year, and so such calls will become much more expensive to receive.
 If you are thinking about re-numbering now, you may therefore also wish to consider moving away from Freephone as part of the same changes.